Rental assistance in North Carolina.

 No matter where the applicant lives, there are some statewide programs that help pay for rent, mobile home lots, security deposits and other housing costs.
 They are below.
 Continue to scroll down for more local, county specific financial assistance programs.

-Emergency financial assistance for back rent – This is mostly offered in the form of government grant money from DHHS, which can help with rent, security deposits, mobile home lot rent, and more.
+Emergency financial assistance for back rent from the government is one option.
+This is mostly offered in the form of government grant money from DHHS, which can help with rent, security deposits, mobile home lot rent, and more.
 Social Services and other local agencies offer this.
 More on emergency help in North Carolina.

-Free legal eviction defense services – If a renter in North Carolina does not qualify for financial help, they can get advice (as well as representation) from lawyers.
+Free legal eviction defense services helps the low-income.
+If a renter in North Carolina does not qualify for financial help to pay rental costs, they can get advice (as well as representation) from lawyers.
 Using government grants, a number of law firms, volunteer attorneys, and pro-bono firms offer free legal aid.
 This can help tenants with an eviction notice, assist veterans as who need rent or housing help, and support the elderly or disabled (among others).
 Find free lawyers in North Carolina.

-Section 8 vouchers – Very low income, seniors, single mothers and the disabled are often the main recipients of this federal government housing programs that is also offered in NC.
+Section 8 vouchers in NC include income based rental units.
+Very low income, seniors, single mothers and the disabled are often the main recipients of this federal government housing programs that is also offered locally.
 HUD provides vouchers that help the tenant pay their rent on “approved” housing units, including affordable apartments.
 There is often a waiting list.
 Continue with Section 8 homes in NC.

-Eviction and rehousing programs – Whether homeless, or a low-income household with an eviction or pay or quit notice, there are non-profit and government funded Homeless Prevention and Rapid Rehousing programs.
+Eviction and rehousing programs includes immediate rent relief.
+Whether homeless, or a low-income household with an eviction or pay or quit notice, there are non-profit as well as government funded Homeless Prevention and Rapid Rehousing programs.
 Grants, free motel vouchers, money for back rent or moving deposits and more is offered.
 More on North Carolina homeless prevention and rapid rehousing programs.

-Salvation Army rent help programs in North Carolina – There are dozens of centers across the state.
+Salvation Army rent help programs in North Carolina are part of the Christian, faith based group.
+There are dozens of centers across the state.
 Get emergency financial help for rent, water or utility bills.
 Or access case management, use a homeless shelter, or apply for benefit programs at the faith based charity.
 Find Salvation Army financial assistance programs in North Carolina.

-Grants to pay rent from community action - Also try a local community action agency in North Carolina for emergency help.
+Grants to pay rent from community action also help families (or single people) living in poverty.
+They are located in every town, and try a local community action agency in North Carolina for emergency help.
 Most provide low-income families applications to free rent grant money, such as from ESG or federal funds.
 That money can pay for rent to help stop an eviction.
 Locate community action agency rental assistance in North Carolina.

-Get rent or deposit assistance in your NC County
+Where to get rent or security deposit assistance in your NC County

 Asheboro and Randolph County